huntdatacenter/docs/docs/data-transfer/external-kista.md

    - Enter **`ekista`** in **`Key comment`**
    - Enter a passphrase in **`Key passphrase`**
    - Enter the same passphrase in **`Confirm passphrase`**
-   - N.B.
-This passphrase must be entered when using the SSH key so please make sure to remember it or store it in a suitable password manager.
+   - Note.
+You will use this passphrase when you use the SSH key during the kista connection, so please make sure to remember it or store it in a suitable password manager.
    - Click **`Save private key`**

 ![winscp_sshkey_3](./images/winscp_sshkey_3.png "winscp_sshkey_3")